David Brydges

 David Chandos Brydges (born 1 July 1949 in Chester, UK) is a mathematical physicist.

 Brydges received in 1976 his Ph.D. from the University of Michigan with thesis advisor Paul Federbush and thesis A Linear Lower Bound for Generalized Yukawa Model Field Theories.
 Brydges was a professor at the University of Virginia and is now a professor emeritus (formerly holding a Canada Research Chair) at the University of British Columbia in Vancouver.

 Brydges is concerned with mathematical quantum field theory and statistical mechanics.
 His research deals with functional integral techniques (including supersymmetry techniques), cluster development techniques, renormalization group methods on problems of static mechanics, and probabilistic problems.
 In 1985 he and Thomas C. Spencer introduced "lace expansion" for the analysis of the self-avoiding walk.

 From 2003 to 2005, Brydges was president of International Association of Mathematical Physics.
 In 2007, he was elected a Fellow of the Royal Society of Canada.
 In 2010 he was, with Gordon Slade, an Invited Speaker at the International Congress of Mathematicians in Hyderabad.
-In 2024, he received the Henri Poincaré Prize from the International Association of Mathematical Physicsand the Dannie Heineman Prize for Mathematical Physics from the American Physical Society and the American Institute of Physics.
+In 2024, he received the Henri Poincaré Prize from the International Association of Mathematical Physics and the Dannie Heineman Prize for Mathematical Physics from the American Physical Society and the American Institute of Physics.